openspending/fiscal-data-package/spec/index.md

 Classifications will be represented in the mapping as a dimension.
 Each classification dimension `MUST` have a `code` field whose value will correspond to the classification code in the official codesheet.
 Sometimes classifications can change and we recommend utilizing a `version` field if there is a need to indicate the version of a classification.

-Whenever we have a code field in a classification dimension, the licit values for that field consist of the numerical codes from the appropriate codesheet, with hierarchical levels separated by periods. `1.1.4.1.3` is a licit value for a dimension named `gsfm`, for example, corresponding to the code for "Turnover and other general taxes on goods and services".
+Whenever we have a code field in a classification dimension, the licit values for that field consist of the numerical codes from the appropriate codesheet, with hierarchical levels separated by periods. `1.1.4.1.3` is a licit value for a dimension named `gfsm`, for example, corresponding to the code for "Turnover and other general taxes on goods and services".

 Classifications are of different types.
 The type of the classification `MAY` be indicated using the `classificationType` attribute on the dimension.
 Values are: